Last Updated on January 23, 2024 by Maggie McKneely

 The country’s penchant for bagpipes and tartan stoles, its balance of friendliness and hospitality with tenacity and stubbornness, its schizophrenic weather, and oh, those glorious, untamable highlands – I loved all of it.
 I haven’t disliked any place I’ve been, but I’ve never been quite so keen to return to anywhere like I am this beautiful corner of the world.

 If you’re planning an upcoming trip to Scotland, you may feel overwhelmed about how to narrow down your list of what to see – I know I did!
 Because there’s just SO MUCH.
 While 8 days isn’t enough to see everything, you can cover a surprising amount of ground in that short amount of time!
-If you want to experience a little bit of everything Scotland has to offer – historic castles, natural beauty, big cities, and small towns – this Scotland itinerary is for you.
+If you want to experience a little bit of everything Scotland has to offer – historic castles, natural beauty, big cities, and small towns – this is the best Scotland itinerary for you.

 Tips for Visiting Scotland